apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

        1 row selected (0.086 seconds)

 ###Example 4: Dropping a table that does not exist
-The following example shows the result of dropping a table that does not exist because it has already been dropped or it never existed.
+The following example shows the result of dropping a table that does not exist because it was either already dropped or never existed.

        0: jdbc:drill:zk=local> use use dfs.tmp;
        +-------+--------------------------------------+